Close to 1.3 million Americans are currently living with Lewy Body Dementia.

 Where to Get Help for Lewy Body Dementia

-We know that a Lewy body dementia diagnosis can feel absolutely devastating — and scary.
+We know that a Lewy body dementia diagnosis can be devastating and scary.

 However, it’s no reason to give up hope.
-The earlier you seek the right behavioral care, the better you or your loved one’s quality of life will be.
+The earlier you seek the proper behavioral care, the better you or your loved one’s quality of life will be.

-We work with families, seniors, and senior living communities to provide different kinds of cognitive therapies and mental stimulation designed to combat the progression of memory loss diseases like LBD and Alzheimer’s.
-Reach out to us today to learn more about our 1-on-1 cognitive coaching, group sessions, and much more.
+We work with families, seniors, and senior living communities to provide different cognitive therapies and mental stimulation designed to combat the progression of memory loss diseases like LBD and Alzheimer’s.
+Contact us today to learn more about our 1-on-1 cognitive coaching, group sessions, and more.
 We’re here to support you every step of the way.